orviwan/OpenGlassesFirmware/client/README.md

-# OpenGlass Python BLE Client
+# OpenGlass Python BLE Clients

-This directory contains a Python script (`ble_photo_client.py`) for testing the photo capture functionality of the OpenGlass firmware over Bluetooth Low Energy (BLE).
+This directory contains Python scripts for testing the photo and audio functionalities of the OpenGlass firmware over Bluetooth Low Energy (BLE).

-## Features
+## Clients

-- Connects to the "OpenGlass" BLE device.
-- Requests a single photo capture.
-- Receives the JPEG image data in chunks.
-- Performs basic validation of the received data to ensure it starts and ends with JPEG markers.
-- Saves the final image with a timestamp (e.g., `photo_20250621_143000.jpg`).
-- Displays detailed performance metrics after each transfer (scan time, connect time, download time, speed).
+-   `ble_photo_client.py`: Connects to the device, requests a single photo, saves it as a timestamped JPEG file, and reports transfer performance.
+-   `ble_audio_client.py`: Connects to the device, records 20 seconds of audio, saves it as a timestamped WAV file, and reports performance metrics.

 ## Requirements

 -   Python 3.7+
 -   `bleak` library

 ## Installation

 1.  **Install Python:** Make sure you have Python 3.7 or newer installed.
 You can check your version with `python3 --version`.

-2.  **Install Dependencies:** Install the required `bleak` library using `pip3`.
-An up-to-date version is required for MTU negotiation to work correctly.
+2.  **Install Dependencies:** The only external dependency is the `bleak` library.
+An up-to-date version is required for features like MTU negotiation to work correctly.

-    If you have an older version of `bleak` installed, upgrade it to the latest version:
+    If you have an older version of `bleak` installed, upgrade it:
     ```bash
     pip3 install --upgrade bleak
     ```